-This acne treatment system gives you a personalized #FOBO (short for Fear Of Breaking Out) kit, using a science-based approach to treatment.
+This acne system gives you a personalized #FOBO (short for Fear Of Breaking Out) kit, using a science-based approach.
 Using the Dermala app, you'll track the health and progress of your skin.
-Your next round of treatment is customized based on your actual results.
+Your next round is customized based on your actual results.
 Maybe you've finally got your microbiome under control and you just need to maintain; your product recommendations will shift accordingly.
 Or you're detecting hormonal acne breakouts; your next kit will probably include something that addresses those.

 Take the quiz for your customized routine